 All members of a project team must be from the same ASIANetwork member institution.

-Faculty eligibility: All full time, part time and visiting teaching faculty members are eligible.
+Faculty Eligibility: All full time, part time and visiting teaching faculty members are eligible.
 Teaching faculty members are defined as those whose primary responsibility at the institution is teaching.
-Faculty mentors are expected to be available on campus to mentor the students during the entire fifteen-month grant period between February 15, 2019 when the grant is announced and May 15, 2020 when the final project report is due.
-Faculty members who will be on sabbatical or leaves of absence during the grant period are not eligible.
+Because of the student mentoring responsibilities, faculty mentors who are on sabbatical or leaves of absence during the 15-month grant period are not eligible.
 The SFF program prohibits faculty fellows from receiving teaching credit for mentoring the students during the trip.

 As stipulated by the Freeman Foundation, the goal of the SFF program is to introduce U.S. students to Asia.
 Therefore, a project team may include no more than one non-U.S. citizen student.

 Graduating seniors may participate as long as they can complete the proposed work by August 31 following their senior year.
 We recommend that no more than a third of the students in the team be seniors.

 Student participants (except graduating seniors) are expected to be on campus in the fall semester following the summer field trip to continue their project work, including skill development and career preparation activities.